 Ethical banking has gained popularity in recent years as people lose trust in big banks that engage in unsustainable investments, such as fossil fuels.
 If you’re looking to divest from your old bank and switch to a more ethical one, look no further.
-We, at Aspiration, have put together a list of the most ethical banks that you can switch to today.
+At Aspiration, we have put together a list of the most ethical banks and financial institutions you can switch to today.
 Aspiration is an ethical financial services company that puts transparency and community at the heart of what we do.
-Read on below for our ethical bank recommendations.
+Read on below for what makes a socially responsible bank and our ethical bank recommendations.

-An ethical bank does not engage in any investment or lending practices that harm the environment or human lives.
+An ethical bank, also known as a sustainable or socially responsible bank, does not engage in any investment or lending practices that harm the environment or human lives.
 Ethical banks are driven by strong policies that keep them socially responsible while staying profitable.
 They tell their customers upfront that they don’t invest in fossil fuel companies, firearms manufacturers, tobacco companies, and private prisons.
 Instead, they focus on investing in partnerships that strengthen communities and reduce climate change.
 This is one of the reasons that most ethical banks are also present in lists of ESG banks.

 Some ethical banks invest in housing for economically vulnerable communities.
 While others fund renewable energy projects that help communities transition to low-carbon economies.

 Why should I bank with an ethical bank?

 The four biggest banks in America lend more than $210 billion of their customers’ money to fossil fuel projects, every year.
 What sets ethical banks apart from their traditional Big Bank cousins is that they are active financiers of the transition to a fairer, more sustainable economy.
 It’s this key trait that helps them build trust with customers who want a better world to live in.

 Banking with an ethical bank means making a difference with your spending.
 If you consider yourself an ethical consumer or feel passionately about social initiatives, choose a financial institution that aligns with your values.